jwaliszko/ExpressiveAnnotations/README.md

 public string ReasonForTravel { get; set; }
 ```

-Restriction above is slightly more complex than its predecessors, but still can be quickly understood (reason for travel has to be provided if you plan to go abroad and: want to visit the same definite country twice, or are between 25 and 55 years old).
+Restriction above is slightly more complex than its predecessors, but still can be quickly understood (reason for travel has to be provided if you plan to go abroad and, either want to visit the same definite country twice, or are between 25 and 55).

 ###<a id="declarative-vs-imperative-programming---what-is-it-about">Declarative vs. imperative programming - what is it about?</a>

 With **declarative** programming you write logic that expresses *what* you want, but not necessarily *how* to achieve it.
-You declare your desired results, but not the necessarily step-by-step.
+You declare your desired results, but not step-by-step.

 In our case, this concept is materialized by attributes, e.g.
 ```C#